TorchLean: Formalizing Neural Networks in Lean: Methodology

+Thus a tensor is a total function over a finite index set.
+Pointwise maps, zips, reductions, reshapes, broadcasts, and masks are explicit typed operations.
+In particular, broadcasting is not a silent runtime convention; it is represented by a shape transformation with its own typing and semantic lemmas.

-\textbf{Typed modules (compositional networks).} At the specification level, each layer is a typed morphism between tensor spaces, so composing networks is analogous to composing \texttt{nn.Module}s in PyTorch, but with shape contracts enforced by the type checker.
-In \TorchLean{}, trainable parameters are carried as a shape-indexed heterogeneous list (one tensor per parameter shape), so parameter routing is type-driven.
+\textbf{Typed modules (compositional networks).} At the specification level, each layer is a typed morphism between tensor spaces,

+so composing networks is analogous to composing \texttt{nn.Module}s in PyTorch, but with shape contracts enforced by the type checker.
+In \TorchLean{}, trainable parameters are carried as a shape-indexed heterogeneous list, one tensor per parameter shape, so parameter routing is type-driven.
 Composition is only definable when intermediate shapes match; ill-shaped networks do not typecheck.
-Because repeated functional updates (e.g., SGD) can build long closure chains, we provide \emph{materialization}, which rebuilds a tensor into an array-backed normal form with the same extensional meaning but faster evaluation.